deejaygraham/married-to-the-mob-talk/outline.md

 46 slides max, 45 minutes plus questions. breaks for interest, stories, keep in mind Medina's Law

 - Opener
-  - Thank you for being here, I'm standing between you and lunch
+  - Thank you for being here
   - Who I am
-    - Principal Dev
-    - At Sage
-    - Run local meeteup groups in Newcastle (NE Bytes & Agile NE)
-    - Also project lead for Makers and Creators @ CN
   - Questions at any time

 - 3 Important Questions